 The Weymouth Farmers Market is open to New England farmers, home gardeners, bakeries, and other food vendors, and a limited number of non-food or plant vendors.
-Please see our vendor page for more information.
+Contact the Market Manager for more information.

 How do I request a guest tent for a nonprofit?